What a year of travel it’s been! Seven countries, three continents, and eight American states.

 Seeing Harry Styles in the Amsterdam Arena was also a special moment but also very humbling as there were so many young kids squealing for him and I felt incredibly old.

-8. A road trip across the East Coast of America, starting in New York City
+8. A Road Trip Across the East Coast of America, starting in New York City

-Road trip time again!
-This time, it was a full road trip across the north east of America.
 We started off with 36 hours in New York City which we jam packed with our favourite food and tonnes of walking around (although it was insufferably hot).

 I also got my first ever tattoo, so definitely a memorable time in New York City this time around!

-9. 48 hours in The Hamptons, New York & Providence, Rhode Island
+9. 48 Hours in The Hamptons, New York & Providence, Rhode Island

 Our first stop was spending a day in the Hamptons, in the towns of Sag Harbor, East Hampton and South Hampton.